This page aims to answer questions that parents, carers and Year 6 students may have before the start of school in September.

 Conduct at LCS - "The LCS Way"

-LCS puts great emphasis into ensuring that pupils show respect, courtesy and compassion to others.
+LCS puts great emphasis into ensuring that students show respect, courtesy and compassion to others.

-We encourage pupils to follow "The LCS Way" - a set of guidelines on how LCS pupils are expected to behave.
+We encourage students to follow "The LCS Way" - a set of guidelines on how LCS students are expected to behave.
 You can download a copy of the "LCS Way" poster, which can be found displayed around the school, below.

-More specific information about behaviour in school can be found in the Behaviour Policy under Parents > School Rules and Policies > Policies page.
+More specific information about behaviour in school can be found in the Behaviour Policy under School > Policies page.

 Computer and Internet Use